bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 1. Rapid time-to-fun.
 2. Functional, good-enough explanations that are tied to the code in front of them.
-3. Relevance of quick-start game to the genre of game they want to make.
+3. Relevance of quick start game to the genre of game they want to make.
 4. High asset quality.
 5. Ease of extending the quick-start game with their own tweaks.
-6. Explaining how to get unstuck, through documentation, community help and filing issues.
+6. Explaining how to get unstuck through documentation, community help, and filing issues.

 ### The Bevy Book: the definition-first path